What is Mobile Learning and Why Is It Important in Employee Training?

 - It allows learners to establish self-evaluation skills.
 The more one is exposed to instant feedback, the more they are able to appraise their own method of inquiry and problem-solving, and course-correct quicker.

-Unlike face-to-face training, mobile learning software can quickly, efficiently and often autonomously update to reflect new content, technology or information to thousands of users.
+Mobile learning software can quickly, efficiently and often autonomously update to reflect new content, technology or information to thousands of users.
 This saves the hassle of manually updating resources for large cohorts and then having to manually notify the entire cohort of new information available, which are tedious tasks for L&D leaders to perform.

-Challenges of mobile learning
+The challenge of mobile learning

 Lack of focus

-Alas, one of the biggest challenges mobile learning champions admit to is how easy it is to get distracted while using a mobile device.
 Unlike a work computer or laptop, on which certain apps and websites may be restricted, a personal device is often full of tantalising games and enticing social media apps that can cause learners to lose focus.